artefactory/choice-learn/README.md

 <img src="docs/choice_learn_official_logo.png" width="256">

 Choice-Learn is a Python package designed to help you estimate discrete choice models and use them (e.g., assortment optimization plug-in).
 The package provides ready-to-use datasets and models from the litterature.
-It also provides a lower level use if you wish to customize any model or create your own from scratch.
-In particular you will find efficient data handling to limit RAM usage and structure common to any choice model.
+It also provides a lower level use if you wish to customize any choice model or create your own from scratch.
+Choice-Learn efficiently handles data with the objective to limit RAM usage.
+It is made particularly easy to estimate choice models with your own, large datasets.

 Choice-Learn uses NumPy and pandas as data backend engines and TensorFlow for models.